Anna-Dosev/curriculum/javascript/data/301/notes.md

 * arrays
 * objects

-//When thinking about immutability, ask yourself: are these things sharing hte same address?
+//When thinking about immutability, ask yourself: are these things sharing the same address?

+Additional notes:
+Data stored in a variable is either a primitive type or reference type

+primitive --> simple atomic values, stored as value to a variable
+    undefined, null, boolean, number, string, symbol
+    immutable
+reference --> stored as references in memory, consist of multiple properties assigned to them
+    objects, arrays, functions.